B&H Rail Corporation: Historic rolling stock

 The last B&H steam locomotive was #11, was built by Alco at its Cooke Locomotive and Machine Works in Paterson, New Jersey, for a sugar railway in Cuba, but the order was never fulfilled.
 It was sold to the Narragansett Pier Railroad, before being sold to the Bath & Hammondsport.
 It was retired in 1949 and put into storage.
 The B&H sold #11 to Dr. Stanley A. Groman for display at his Rail City Railroad Museum in 1955.
 After Rail City closed, the locomotive was sold back to the Narragansett Pier Railroad in 1977 to be used in an excursion service which never began.
 In 1981 it was sold to the Middletown and New Jersey Railroad, again for possible excursion use that never came to fruition.
 It was sold to the Everett Railroad in 2006, where it was restored and returned to service.

 The B&H replaced steam with two General Electric 44-ton switchers.
-These were eventually replaced with two Alco S1s.
-The Alcos remain on the property and see occasional use.
+These were eventually replaced with two ALCo S1s.
+One ALCo remains on the property and sees occasional use, as the other, a former New York Central unit, was acquired by the Rochester & Genesee Valley Railroad Museum in March 2025.